 The Bank did not take advice from an external consultant on any area ofremuneration during fiscal 2018.

-All employees of the Bank are governed by the compensation policy.
-The total number ofpermanent employees governed by the compensation policy of the Bank at March 31 2018 was 81548.
+All employees of the Bank are governed by the Compensation Policy.
+Thetotal number of permanent employees of the Bank at March 31 2018 was 81548.

 Effective governance of compensation:

 The BGRNC has oversight over compensation.
 The Committee defines KeyPerformance Indicators (KPIs) for WTDs and equivalent positions and the organisationalperformance norms for bonus based on the financial and strategic plan approved by theBoard.
 The KPIs include both quantitative and qualitative aspects.
 The BGRNC assessesorganisational performance as well as the individual performance for WTDs and equivalentpositions.
 Based on its assessment it makes recommendations to the Board regardingcompensation for WTDs and equivalent positions and bonus for employees including seniormanagement and key management personnel.